 Residents across Rhondda Cynon Taf have all shown how bright they shine and how much they care about the environment.

-This week marks the start of Wales Climate Week 2023 (4th-8th December), the start of the countdown to Christmas and the launch of Rhondda Cynon Taf Council’s new Christmas Recycling campaign – ‘Be a Star Recycler this Christmas’.
+This week marks the start of the launch of Rhondda Cynon Taf Council’s new Christmas Recycling campaign – ‘Be a Star Recycler this Christmas'.

-Even more amazing is the fact that food waste recycling rates have increased by 150 tonnes – meaning more people are taking their inedible food waste out of their black bags and putting them in their food waste caddy – That’s MIGHTY POWER!
+Even more amazing is the fact that food waste recycling rates have increased by 150 tonnes – meaning more people are taking their inedible food waste out of their black bags and putting them in their food waste caddy.

 Food waste accounts for over 20% of what is collected monthly in Rhondda Cynon Taf.
 The good news is that, out of the recycled food waste, enough energy can be generated to power around 1180 homes!
 A real shining light across our County Borough!

 The good news doesn’t stop there – as RCT Star Recyclers have also helped increase recycling by 3.5% - based on the same period last year (Qtr 2).

 Councillor Ann Crimmings, Rhondda Cynon Taf Council's Cabinet Member for Environment and Leisure said: